We all know that braces can do amazing things for your smile, but did you…

 In the end, you can alleviate some of the financial challenges that can come with caring for your teeth, gums, mouth, and smile.
 In the end, you’ll be glad that you used your tax return on something that makes your financial well-being easier to sustain.

-If you have your tax return or know how much you are going to receive, contact your Northglenn dentist to discuss any treatment options that may benefit you.
+If you have your tax return or know how much you are going to receive, contact your Northglenn Dental Office to discuss any treatment options that may benefit you.
 They will work with you to come up with a suitable plan, ensuring your smile is cared for properly.